Gejix/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4: touch - Create a file

-5: chmod u+x - Grant execute permission to the owner of the file
+5: chmod u+x - Grant execute permission to a determined user